Phone: (619) 482-6324

 Academic Progress and Suspension of Benefits

-Reinstatement of Benefits: In addition to not receiving VA educational benefits for one semester, students must complete an Academic Success Seminar, have a written evaluation completed by an academic counselor, sign a Reinstatement Agreement and turn in a copy into the Veterans Services.
+Reinstatement of Benefits: In addition to not receiving VA educational benefits for one semester, students on probation must complete an Academic Success Seminar, have a written evaluation completed by an academic counselor, sign a Reinstatement Agreement and turn in a copy into the Veterans Services.
 The evaluation must certify that the student has a reasonable chance of academic success in the future.
-Students who change their academic programs must face more stringent requirements, including submission to the VA of a request for reinstatement of benefits.
+Students who change their academic programs must face more stringent requirements, including submission to the DVA of a request for reinstatement of benefits.
 Once reinstated, students are required to maintain a 2.0 semester GPA every semester until they achieve a 2.0 cumulative GPA.
 Failure to do so will result in immediate suspension of VA benefits for another semester.
 Go to www.gibill.va.gov for more information.